-- contacting the Natural Resources Information and Support Centre at 1-800-387-7011 (accreditation processed within 15 business days of receipt, allowing non-residents to buy products online before arriving in Ontario), or - visiting a participating ServiceOntario or licence issuer (allows non-residents to buy hunting products immediately).
+- contacting the Natural Resources Information and Support Centre at 1-800-387-7011 (accreditation processed within 15 business days of receipt, allowing non-residents to buy products online before arriving in Ontario), - visiting a participating ServiceOntario or licence issuer (allows non-residents to buy hunting products immediately)

-Non-resident accreditation must be translated into either English or French.
+Non-resident accreditation must be translated in writing into either English or French.
 Both the original and translated copy must be provided.
-Translations must be provided by NDMNRF-approved translators, which includes non-Canadian embassies, consulates, high commissioner's offices, or through the Association of Translators and Interpreters of Ontario translation services.
-See ontario.ca/outdoorscard for more information.
+Translations must be provided by a certified translator (confirmed by a seal or stamp showing the translator's membership number of a professional translation association in Canada or abroad).
+See ontario.ca/page/hunting-licence-non-residents-ontario for more information.